-But when organisations use assessment tools on a larger scale, they run into operational problems.
+But when organisations use assessment tools on a larger scale, they run into operational [SR1] problems.

-These operational problems are caused by the fact that when organisations grow, they often add more tools to meet different needs and end up with an ecosystem of assessments that aren’t connected.
+These operational problems are caused by the fact that when organisations grow, they often add more tools to meet different needs and end up with an ecosystem of assessments that need to be connected.

 As businesses move toward streamlining, consolidating, and integrating, HR needs to look for these things in their architecture.
-One thing that has not changed this way is how organisations buy and use talent assessments.
+One thing that has yet to change this way is how organisations buy and use talent assessments.

 This is because organisations have always gotten their tools from individual assessment providers.

 Three critical issues when working with different assessment providers